How does this medication work? What will it do for me?

 Children: The safety and effectiveness of using this medication have not been established for children under 18 years of age.
 Clinical studies using paliperidone to treat adolescents with schizophrenia have shown an increased likelihood of movement disorders occurring in this group.

-Seniors: Medications similar to paliperidone can increase the risk of death as a result of a stroke and mini-stroke when used to treat seniors with dementia.
+Seniors: Medications similar to paliperidone can increase the risk of death as a result of a stroke, mini-stroke, and severe infection, when used to treat seniors with dementia.
 Paliperidone should not be used to treat seniors with dementia.

 What other drugs could interact with this medication?